reubano/ckanutils/README.md

 ## CLI

-CKAN Utils comes with a built in command line interface `ckanny`.
+CKAN-Utils comes with a built in command line interface `ckanny`.

 ### Usage